sted/smoothdb/README.md

 The main differences are:

-* SmoothDB is in development and alpha quality.
+* SmoothDB is in development and beta quality.
 Prefer PostgREST for now, which is rock solid
 * SmoothDB is faster and has a lower CPU load
 * It is written in Go
 * Can be used both stand-alone and as a library (the main motivation for writing this)